ToppiOfficial/PulseModel/README.md

 - **`mdldecompiler`** - an existing `.mdl` -> a compile script with `.dmx` meshes and animations beside it.

-> **Beta, Windows only.** It compiles models that load and render in-engine, but
+> **Beta, Windows and Linux.** It compiles models that load and render in-engine, but
 > expect rough edges and script-command changes between versions.
-The code avoids
-> Windows-only APIs, so a Linux build should work, but it is untested.

 ## mdlcompiler